 This isn’t the place to look for bargains, though.
 Luxury options are far better than their cheaper counterparts, and you’ll be glad you spent the extra money.

-Spending a few days on the bay will also give you the chance to sail those glassy-smooth waters, see traditional floating villages that are only found in Southeast Asia, and tour the area’s many caves.
+Spending a few days on the bay will also allow you to sail those glassy-smooth waters, see traditional floating villages only found in Southeast Asia, and tour the area’s many caves.

 What should I pack for a trip to Halong Bay?

-When packing for a trip to Halong Bay, it is important to bring plenty of sunscreen, hats, and sunglasses.
-You will also want to pack a mosquito repellent, as there are a lot of mosquitoes in the area.
+When packing for a trip to Halong Bay, it is essential to bring plenty of sunscreen, hats, and sunglasses.
+You will also want to pack mosquito repellent, as there are a lot of mosquitoes in the area.

 - Mosquito repellent